GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Waymo pauses operations in San Francisco, stays the course in Phoenix on Election Day
+  - Report: U.S. visas granted to students from mainland China have plummeted 99% since April
      <hr/>

-      - *Waymo has taken a dual approach to operations on Election Day.
-In San Francisco, where Waymo has been testing its autonomous vehicles, driving operations have been temporarily suspended Tuesday and Wednesday “out of an abundance of caution.”
-Its fleet of auto…*
+      - *It’s no secret that the Trump administration has pursued a variety of avenues to keep foreigners out of the U.S., including through a recent overhaul of the H-1B visa program for high-skilled foreign workers that will require employers to pay H-1B workers hig…*

-  - Hustle Fund, a pre-seed firm, closes $30M for a new fund
+  - Insight Partners, Precursor Ventures join Hustle Fund in raising new fund money
       <hr/>

-      - *Hustle Fund, a pre-seed fund built by former operators and founders, has raised $30 million for a new fund, per SEC filings.
-Hustle Fund first filed paperwork for this fund, its second to date, in May 2019 with intention to raise $50 million.
-Its inaugural in…*
+      - *Even as the country is in the final days of a polarizing election, the cogs of VC never stop turning.
+On this ever-so-quiet, non-election-news Tuesday, venture firms still managed to file paperwork with the SEC indicating newly raised funds.
+Precursor Venture…*

-  - After getting the date wrong earlier, Siri now knows today is election day
+  - 'Stay home' robocalls on Election Day prompt warnings, investigation
       <hr/>

-      - *Listen chief, it’s election day in the United States.
-You know that, I know that.
-Everyone knows that — and in the off-chance anyone wasn’t clued into the fact, the last few weeks have offered a non-stop barrage of reminders to vote.
-Today.
-Tuesday.
-November …*
+      - *A scourge of robocalls that urges Americans to “stay safe and stay home” has gotten the attention of the FBI and the New York Attorney General over concerns of voter suppression.
+The brief message, which doesn’t specifically mention Election Day, has prompted…*

-  - Spotify adds standalone streaming support to its Apple Watch app
+  - Daily Crunch: China postpones Ant Group IPO
       <hr/>

-      - *Spotify confirmed today it has begun to roll out support for standalone streaming on its Apple Watch app.
-The feature had been spotted in testing back in September, and arrives roughly two years after Spotify first debuted its dedicated Apple Watch app.
-With …*
+      - *Yes, there’s a high-stakes presidential election underway, but tech news doesn’t stop completely: Chinese regulators pull the brakes on Ant Group’s IPO, Spotify adds standalone streaming support on Apple Watch and PayPal outlines its plans for 2021.
+This is y…*

-  - Gaming rules the entertainment industry, so why aren't investors showing up?
+  - Waymo pauses operations in San Francisco, stays the course in Phoenix on Election Day
       <hr/>

-       - *As gaming’s popularity reaches epic heights, venture investors’ activity in the industry doesn’t seem to equate with the overall size of the games market.
-Spurred by an unreal year where traditional entertainment has been upended by the COVID-19 pandemic and …*
+       - *Waymo has taken a dual approach to operations on Election Day.
+In San Francisco, where Waymo has been testing its autonomous vehicles, driving operations have been temporarily suspended Tuesday and Wednesday “out of an abundance of caution.”
+Its fleet of auto…*

 <br />